walkeriniraq/kul/README.md

 to make web development that simple.
 Create a server and serve up some erbs.
 Add a folder and you have implicit routing to the files there.
 Turn that folder into an application by adding a single ruby file.
 Add a folder for application-specific implicit routing.
 And then add a controller to that folder for full MVC architecture.

-Near-term features:
-x Rendering of .html.erb files as html files x Compiling .js.coffee as javascript x Compiling .css.scss as CSS
-- Server / Application / Controller base classes and defaults x Implicit routing to templates and actions x "gem install kul" and "kul" should get the server running
-- Explicit routing paths
-x Implicit routing of index.html
-- config file (auto-reloading? would be awesome)
-- Auto-loading (and reloading) of model / lib folders in server and app
-- ?

-Long-term features:
-- Simple SQL database API